Fully probabilistic deep models for forward and inverse problems in parametric PDEs

 We now introduce observations into our model to cover data-centric scenarios, as well as to handle multiple forcing terms.
-In this section, we assume that the $\beta$-network is pretrained with the methodology given in Sec.~\ref{sec:prob_model:dataless}.
+In this section, we assume that the $\beta$-network yielding the distribution $p_\beta (\z| \ubf, \fbf) $ is pretrained as described in Sec.~\ref{sec:prob_model:dataless}.
 We denote the learned $\beta$ network parameter by setting $\beta = \beta_\star$.
-We next introduce the observation likelihood
+For a given observation set $\{\y_i \}_{i=1}^{m}$, where $\y_i\in \bR^{n_y}$, and a corresponding solution set $\{ \ubf_i \}_{i=1}^{m}$, we introduce the observation likelihood

-where $g: \bR^d \to \bR^{d_y}$ is a \textit{known} observation operator and $\Sigma_\y$ is the noise covariance.
+where $\g: \bR^n \to \bR^{n_y}$ is a \textit{known} observation operator and $\bSigma_\y$ is the noise covariance.
 We pose our probabilistic model for a tuple $(\y_i, \ubf_i)$ as

 Note in this case that our probability model is fully specified, with no trainable parameters.
 We next describe our variational approximation as